 - Increases your child’s autonomy and improves their oral skills

 - Makes the transition from Tube to Oral Acceptance Smooth

 Hope AMC has collaborated with Dr. Markus Wilken for this tube weaning program to help children with feeding dependency.
-Dr. Markus Wilken has almost more than 20 publications in feeding problems and he has till date successfully completed more than 300 tube weans.
+Dr. Markus Wilken has almost more than 20 publications in feeding problems and he has to date, successfully completed more than 300 tube weans.
 His primary mission is to grow independent eaters.
 He offers consulting services for Tube weaning to families whose children are medically ready for the transition from Tube to oral feeding.
-His philosophy for Tube weaning is to respect the child, create trust within them, use appetite, and support parents in their own ‘Tube weans’ as the child moves into family mealtimes.
+His philosophy for Tube weaning is to respect the child, create trust within them, use appetite and support parents in their own ‘Tube weans’ as the child moves into family mealtimes.